Bvngee/bvngee.com/src/content/blog/external-monitor-brightness-linux.md

 Me too!
-Thankfully, there's a widely supported protocol called [Display Data Channel (DDC)](https://en.wikipedia.org/wiki/Display_Data_Channel) based on i2c that lets us solve this exact problem in a nice way.
+Thankfully, there's a widely supported protocol called [Display Data Channel (DDC)](https://en.wikipedia.org/wiki/Display_Data_Channel) based on i2c that lets us solve this problem in a nice way.
 It allows for communication between a computer display and a graphics adapter - things like setting color contrast, getting model name/date information, and of course, setting backlight brightness.